NamanG0yal/CP-setup/README.md

 Select BREAKERS as your color scheme !! (light theme )
 Customize the BREAKERS color scheme from the cutomizations folder  (paste it into the right pane ! )
 ctrl  + shift  + p to install package control then install the package file headers
-Then go to preferences and select customoize packages and then select file headers
-From the template folder add the template in file headers settings user !!!
-Add it to users and save exit it !!

 Build system to directly compile and run c++ programs in sublime on linux.
 Moreover it uses c++14 directly opposed to the fact that terminal doesnt.